dotnet-outdated/dotnet-outdated/README.md

   -vl|--version-lock <VERSION_LOCK>          Specifies whether the package should be locked to the current Major or Minor version.
 Possible values: None (default), Major or Minor.
   -t|--transitive                            Specifies whether it should detect transitive dependencies.
   -td|--transitive-depth <TRANSITIVE_DEPTH>  Defines how many levels deep transitive dependencies should be analyzed.
 Integer value (default = 1)
-  -f|--fail-on-updates                       Specifies whether it should return a non-zero exit code when updates are found.
   -u|--upgrade:<TYPE>                        Specifies whether outdated packages should be upgraded.
 Possible values for <TYPE> is Auto (default) or Prompt.
-  -o|--output <FILENAME>                     Specifies the filename for a generated JSON report.
+  -f|--fail-on-updates                       Specifies whether it should return a non-zero exit code when updates are found.
-  -e|--exclude                               Specifies to only look at packages where the name does not contain the provided string.
+  -inc|--include <FILTER_INCLUDE>            Specifies to only look at packages where the name contains the provided string.
-  -i|--include                               Specifies to only look at packages where the name contains the provided string.
+  -exc|--exclude <FILTER_EXCLUDE>            Specifies to only look at packages where the name does not contain the provided string.
+  -o|--output <OUTPUT_FILENAME>              Specifies the filename for a generated report.
+(Use the -of|--output-format option to specify the format.
+JSON by default.)
+  -of|--output-format <OUTPUT_FILE_FORMAT>   Specifies the output format for the generated report.
+Possible values: json (default) or csv.```
 ```

 ![Screenshot of dotnet-outdated](screenshot.png)